boazbk/crypto/lec_15_FHE.md

 # Fully homomorphic encryption: Introduction and bootstrapping

-In today's era of "cloud computing", much of individual's and businesses' data is stored and computed on by third parties such as Google, Microsoft, Apple, Amazon,  Facebook, Dropbox and many others.
+In today's era of "cloud computing", much of individuals' and businesses' data is stored and computed on by third parties such as Google, Microsoft, Apple, Amazon,  Facebook, Dropbox and many others.
 Classically, cryptography provided solutions to protecting [data in motion](https://www.schneier.com/blog/archives/2010/06/data_at_rest_vs.html) from point A to point B.
 But these are not always sufficient to protect [data at rest](https://en.wikipedia.org/wiki/Data_at_rest) and particularly [data in use](https://en.wikipedia.org/wiki/Data_in_use).
 For example, suppose that  _Alice_ has some data $x \in \{0,1\}^n$ (in modern applications $x$ would well be terabytes in length or larger) that she wishes to store with the cloud service _Bob_, but is afraid that Bob will be hacked, subpoenaed or simply does not completely trust Bob.